Madsmal/IBM_Interview/README.md

-# IBM_Interview
+# Feature Toggle

-This project allows a user to login into an application where it is possible to logout or change the password of the user.
+This chosen project was Feature Toggle.
+This application allows a user to login into an application where it is possible to logout or change the password of the user.
 The application is connected to a MySQL database where different queries will be run from Java and executed in MySQL.
 It is possible to create users, change passwords and login.

 0) Git clone project: https://github.com/Madsmal/IBM_Interview.